ethereum/go-ethereum/docs/_getting-started/index.md

 sort_key: A
 ---

 To use Geth, you need to install it first.
-You can install Geth in a variety of ways that you can find in the “[Install and Build](install-and-build/installing-geth)” section.
+You can install Geth in various ways that you can find in the “[Install and Build](install-and-build/installing-geth)” section.
 These include installing it via your favorite package manager, downloading a standalone pre-built binary, running it as a docker container, or building it yourself.

-For this guide, we assume you have Geth installed and are ready to find out how to use it.
-The guide shows you how to create accounts, sync to a network, and then send transactions between accounts.
-This guide uses [Clef](clef/tutorial), which is our preferred tool for signing transactions with Geth, and will replace Geth’s account management.
+We assume you have Geth installed for this guide and are ready to find out how to use it.
+The guide shows you how to create accounts, sync to a network, and send transactions between accounts.
+This guide uses [Clef](clef/tutorial), our preferred tool for signing transactions with Geth, and will replace Geth's account management.

-## Two Important terms in geth:
+## Two Important Terms In Geth:

 ### Networks
 You can connect a Geth node to several different networks using the network name as an argument.
 These include the main Ethereum network, [a private network](getting-started/private-net) you create, and three test networks that use different consensus algorithms: